elenamurgia/exhibition-curation/README.md

 - Art Institute of Chicago
 - The Met

-Visit the hosted version of the application here: [Exhibition Curator](https://exhibition-curator-six.vercel.app/)
+Please find the link to the hosted version of the application here: [Exhibition Curator](https://exhibition-curator-six.vercel.app/)

 ## Features
 - Browse and search artworks from Harvard Art Museums, Rijksmuseum, Art Institute of Chicago and The Met APIs